Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - Licensing Notebook Notification

-- Spring (May/June) and Summer (July/August) enrollment forms will be available in late March and will be due by mid-April.
-A child already enrolled in the center will not be guaranteed placement, however a completed enrollment form and one week’s tuition does.
+- Summer enrollment forms will be available in late March and will be due by mid-April for tuition-based classrooms.
+A child already enrolled in the center will not be guaranteed placement.
+A completed enrollment form and one week’s tuition guarantees placement.

-- To be guaranteed a spot for the fall semester, you must enroll your child in at least one of the summer sessions (May/June or July/August).
-If you do not enroll your child in a summer session, they will be moved to the waiting list for the fall semesters.
+- To be guaranteed a spot for the fall semester, your child must be enrolled in the summer session.
+If your child is not enrolled in the summer session, they will be moved to the waiting list for the fall semester.

 - There are no early leave exceptions.
 You must continue to follow the Withdrawal Policy.